CSV

 Comma-Separated Values, a text format that represents data with comma delimiters.
 Widely used for exchanging tabular data.

 CSV (Comma-Separated Values) is a simple text format where fields are separated by commas and records are separated by newlines.
-It is widely used for data exchange between spreadsheet applications and databases.
+It is widely used for data exchange between spreadsheet applications and databases, and its simplicity has maintained its position as a standard data exchange format for decades.

 The CSV specification is defined in RFC 4180, but in practice there are dialect variations across software.
-Fields containing commas or newlines must be enclosed in double quotes, and double quotes themselves require escaping.
-Data analysis introduction books cover CSV handling techniques.
+Fields containing commas or newlines must be enclosed in double quotes, and double quotes themselves require escaping (doubling).
+When the delimiter is a tab instead of a comma, it is called TSV (Tab-Separated Values), and semicolon-delimited CSV is common in European regions. search open bra on Amazon cover CSV handling techniques.

-In Japanese environments, character encoding issues are common.
+In CJK environments, character encoding issues are common.
 When opening CSV files in Excel, UTF-8 files without BOM may display garbled characters, requiring Shift_JIS or BOM-prefixed UTF-8 output.
+The BOM (Byte Order Mark) consists of 3 bytes (EF BB BF) for U+FEFF, prepended to the file so Excel correctly recognizes it as UTF-8.
+Python's csv module and various JavaScript libraries allow control over encoding and BOM.

 From a character count perspective, CSV delimiters like commas and quotation marks affect data size.
-For large datasets, CSV tends to have less overhead compared to JSON.
-Excel data management books provide additional context.
+More fields mean more commas, and more fields requiring quoting increase overhead.
+For large datasets, CSV tends to have less overhead compared to JSON, but this does not hold when fields contain many commas or newlines. explore anal plug on Amazon provide additional context.